thundra-io/merloc-cli/doc/AWS-SAM.md

 - If you encounter the following error when running function locally,
   ```
-  [MERLOC] <invocation-time> | WARN  - Unable to resolve AWS SAM function resource name for function name "hello-world".
+  [MERLOC] <invocation-time> | WARN  - Unable to resolve AWS SAM function resource name for function name <function-name>".
 Please be sure that you set AWS SAM function resource name in your "template.yml" to "MERLOC_SAM_FUNCTION_NAME" environment variable
   ```

   This means that